 Please note: Only NEA State Affiliates may apply for these grants.

-- A statewide reading tour that makes school visits to conduct reading events that focus on diverse books to be coordinated with the local Association.
+- A statewide reading tour that makes school visits to conduct reading events that focus on diverse books in coordination with the local Association.

-- Consider a state-wide theme of “Read Across [insert state name] by focusing on books and authors that make your state unique.
+- A state-wide promotion of “Read Across [insert state name] that focuses on diverse books and authors that make your state unique, helps to diversify school library bookshelves, and invites special guests from the community to read with kids.

-- Hosting a larger reading event(s) with members and students held at public venues such as children's museums, sports or entertainment facilities, libraries, or other public venue that will accommodate several classes of students (possibly from multiple schools);
+- Large reading celebrations(s) with members and students held at public venues such as children's museums, sports or entertainment facilities, libraries, or other public venue that will accommodate several classes of students (possibly from multiple schools), such as a Read Across America Book-nic featuring storytellers, read-alouds from local celebrities, and picnic games for kids.

 Read Across America Resources

-Find ideas, an online toolkit, and other resources to help you brainstorm an appropriate event or activity at www.readacrossamerica.org/tools-resources.
+Find ideas, an online toolkit, and other resources to help you brainstorm an appropriate event or activity at https://www.nea.org/professional-excellence/student-engagement/read-across-america/celebrate-all-year/event-ideas.
+Find activity ideas related to specific book titles in the RAA Digital Calendar: https://www.nea.org/professional-excellence/student-engagement/read-across-america/2021-2022-calendar.

 What NEA Will Provide